tes1000/CyberSecurityPoC/README.md

 # Prototype Pollution Test Server

-This is a simple Node.js server designed to handle account creation and login functionalities.
-Please note that it intentionally includes vulnerabilities related to prototype pollution through JSON5 v2.2.0.
+This Node.js server serves as a demonstration of the inherent risks associated with prototype pollution when trusting user-submitted objects, particularly in handling account creation and login functionalities.
+It is important to be aware that intentional vulnerabilities related to prototype pollution have been incorporated into this server, leveraging JSON5 v2.2.0.

 ## Node Setup